Zhenghangxu/Converse/README.md

 ## Getting Started
 First configure the credentials, check out the template env file provided (To be Upload) as a basic guidedance.
 You can also use your own db and LLM providers.

+You also need to connect to a vector DB source.
 Just modify `database.ts`, `user-ts`, `rag-chat.ts` to define your own vendor, or use a local LLM / DB.

 Then, run the development server: